open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 Refer to the SDK release notes for the latest information on the SDK release package, including features, supported browsers, bug fixes, and known issues.

-Please include adaper.js before woogeen.sdk.js in HTML files.
+Please include adaper.js before woogeen.sdk.js in HTML files. adapter.js is an open source project hosted on [Github](https://github.com/webrtc/adapter).
+The revision we depend on is d6e8b1a45add33f382fed872f32908ea225a1996.

 If you want to use conference SDK, please also include socket.io.js before woogeen.sdk.js.